-2018 - 2019 Water Resources Availability
+2019 - 2020 Water Resources Availability

-Water was generally abundant throughout 2018, with many areas of the state experiencing record rainfall.
-Statewide average rainfall is approximately 44 inches; 2018 rainfall was 65 inches, the highest amount in 124 years of record keeping (Figure 1).
-Precipitation is greatest in the high mountains west of the continental divide and lowest in the rain shadow from those same mountains, occurring in the Eastern Panhandle (Figure 2).
-Rainfall thru September 2019 has been closer to average, with total precipitation just slightly below normal in many localities (Figure 3).
+After a record-breaking year of precipitation in 2018, annual precipitation was back into West Virginia's normal range during 2019.
+Going back to the late 19th century, average annual rainfall in West Virginia has been between 44 and 46 inches.
+In 2018 West Virginia experienced 65 inches of rain, but 2019 found West Virginia back near the average of 48 inches annual precipitation (Figure 1).
+Precipitation was greatest in the high mountains west of the continental divide and lowest in the rain shadow from those same mountains, occurring in the Eastern Panhandle (Figure 2).
+Precipitation thru November 2020 has been above average, and higher than that of 2019 (Figure 3).
 Groundwater recharge is typically between 15-18% of annual precipitation.
 As a result of extreme 2018 precipitation, groundwater levels throughout much of the state were also at record levels by the latter part of that year.
-Groundwater levels in 2019 have slowly returned to normal ranges, occasionally dipping lower in regions impacted by the dry periods indicated below (Figure 4).
+Groundwater levels in 2019 slowly returned to average range but have remained below average throughout 2020 (Figure 4).

 Figure 1.
-West Virginia's annual precipitation from 1895 - 2018.
-Note 2018 record (NOAA).
+West Virginia's annual precipitation from 1895 - 2019. (from NOAA).

 Figure 2.
-Total 2018 precipitation (Oregon State PRISM).
+Total 2019 precipitation (Oregon State PRISM).

 Figure 3.
-Climate data for Charleston, WV from January - November 2019 (NOAA).
+Climate data for Charleston, WV from January - November 2020 (NOAA).

 Figure 4.
-Groundwater levels December 2018 - October 2019 in Martinsburg, WV.
-Note record levels in late 2018 (USGS).
+Groundwater levels Dec 2018 - Oct & Jan 2019 - Nov 2020 2019 in Martinsburg, WV (USGS).

-Despite the generally wet conditions, there were times during 2018 and 2019 (to date) that West Virginia experienced abnormally dry and/or moderate drought conditions (Figure 5).
-Two of these periods occurred during January 2018 and March-April 2019.
-The largest and longest dry period, from August-October 2019, impacted 100% of the state.
+Despite generally average conditions, there were times during 2019 and 2020 (to date) that West Virginia experienced abnormally dry and/or moderate drought conditions (Figure 5).
+Two of these periods occurred during January 2019 and March-April 2020.
+The largest and longest dry period, during late 2019, impacted 100% of the state, and similarly late 2020 has also had a dry period.